 Regarding LOP effects on JOLs, few studies have assessed changes in JOL accuracy across different LOP tasks.
-In a recent exception, Tekin and Roediger (2020) compared the effects of deep and shallow LOP tasks on JOL reactivity.
-They showed that providing JOLs alongside a deep (vs. shallow) encoding task enhanced correct recognition, suggesting that deep encoding may be an effective method for reducing the illusion of competence by increasing memory performance relative to JOLs (i.e., boosting memory performance to be more aligned with predicted memory).
+In a recent exception, Tekin and Roediger (2020; Experiment 3) compared the effects of deep and shallow LOP tasks on JOL reactivity.
+Participants studied individual words using either shallow vowel-counting or deep pleasantness rating tasks.
+Additionally, half of their participants made JOLs after applying their respective encoding strategies.
+Overall, the deep pleasantness task enhanced correct recognition relative to vowel-counting, but critically, the magnitude of JOLs remained unchanged between participants in the deep and shallow encoding groups.
+Tekin and Roediger’s findings suggest that deep encoding may be an effective method for reducing the illusion of competence by increasing memory performance relative to JOLs (i.e., boosting memory performance to be more aligned with predicted memory).
 We test this possibility within the context of cued-recall testing (vs. recognition), while also investigating potential interactive effects between JOL accuracy and associative direction.
 Importantly, we further investigate the effects of deep processing on JOLs by delineating between two types of deep processing tasks that have been shown to benefit cued-recall performance: Item-specific and relational encoding.

 According to the item-specific/relational framework (Einstein & Hunt, 1980; Hunt & Einstein, 1981), encoding tasks differ in the likelihood that they can encourage the processing of unique features of study items via item-specific processing, or through the processing of shared characteristics of study items via relational processing.
 Item-specific processing entails having participants focus on the unique features of items at study (e.g., for the pair cat-turtle, cats are mammals and turtles are reptiles, cats have fur and turtles have shells, etc.) while relational processing has participants focus on the shared features (e.g., cats and turtles are animals, both can be kept as pets, etc.).
 These types of processing qualitatively affect encoding strategies by changing how information is encoded in memory.
 Many studies have found differential memory benefits for item-specific and relational encoding tasks.
 For example, McCurdy, Sklenar, Frankenstein, and Leshikar (2020) showed that relational processing facilitated the generation effect for lower-constraint tasks (i.e., generating a target word in the presence of a cue), potentially because participants had to create a relationship between the two words.
 Relational processing could therefore be beneficial in studying unrelated word pairs since there is no existing relationship between the words and participants would be directed to create their own.
 Separately, Huff and Bodner (2014) found that item-specific tasks were more successful at improving recall and recognition when studying strongly than weakly related items.
-Conversely, relational tasks were more successful at improving recall and recognition when studying weakly than strongly related items revealing that tasks that affect processing of extrinsic mnemonic cues can interact with the intrinsic mnemonic cues of the study materials (e.g., Mulligan, 2011).
+Conversely, relational tasks were more successful at improving recall and recognition when studying weakly related versus strongly related items, revealing that tasks which affect processing of extrinsic mnemonic cues can interact with the intrinsic mnemonic cues of the study materials (e.g., Mulligan, 2011).
 Collectively then, despite that item-specific and relational processing tasks are generally classified as “deep” tasks based on the LOP framework, their relative memory benefits are affected by the association between study materials (see Huff & Bodner, 2014, for discussion).

 Assessing JOL Accuracy